 A model of the relationship between acceleration magnitude and rate of energy expenditure (intensity) can be used to derive “cut-points” that correspond to a given energy expenditure value.
 For example, a researcher interested in quantifying time spent at or above “moderate” intensity may want to find acceleration intensity cut-point that best discriminates between < 4 METs and > 4 METs.

-However, cut-points for defining different intensity levels in relative metabolic terms are somewhat arbitrary and the use of different cut-points can have a profound impact on estimates of physical activity [21, 29].
-A researcher using accelerometry must understand the derivation of prediction equations from calibration studies and the rationales and implications of choosing a particular set of cut-points [29, 36, 52].
-For example, published cut-points for sedentary behaviour (SB) from one accelerometer vary from 100 cpm to 800 cpm.
+However, cut-points for defining different intensity levels in relative metabolic terms are somewhat arbitrary and the use of different cut-points can have a profound impact on estimates of physical activity (Freedson et al., 2005, Matthew, 2005).
+A researcher using accelerometry must understand the derivation of prediction equations from calibration studies and the rationale and implications of choosing a particular set of cut-points (Matthew, 2005; Rowlands et al., 2013 ).
+For example, published cut-points for sedentary behaviour from one accelerometer vary from 100 cpm to 1100 cpm (Atkin et al., 2013).
 Similarly, the range of cut points for moderate-intensity activity varies between 200 cpm to 3000 cpm.

-Overall, cut-points make limited use of the wealth of detail available from raw acceleration data, often sufficient only for a crude approximation of the intended outcome [29] Given the arbitrary nature of the count-based cut-offs, and the difference in unit expression across accelerometer models, reporting accelerometry data in standardised units of acceleration (m.s-2) is recommended [3, 10, 20].
-Extraction of signal features and patterns from raw acceleration data can significantly improve PAEE estimation [27], and offers the ability to make inferences about posture from limb angles [37].
+Overall, cut-points make limited use of the wealth of detail available from raw acceleration data, often sufficient only for a crude approximation of the intended outcome (Matthews, 2005).
+Given the arbitrary nature of the count-based cut-offs, and the difference in unit expression across accelerometer models, reporting accelerometry data in standardised units of acceleration (m.s-2) is recommended (Brage et al., 2003a; Corder et al., 2008; Freedson et al., 2005).
+Extraction of signal features and patterns from raw acceleration data may improve PAEE estimation, and offers the ability to make inferences about posture from limb angles (Rowlands et al., 2015).

 Posture

 Using raw accelerometer data, it is possible to make inferences about an individual’s posture.
 When the instrument is stationary, it should measure 1g of acceleration in total over all 3 axes.
 The ratio of X:Y:Z indicates the direction gravity is acting on the device.
-From this, pitch and roll can be calculated:
+From this, pitch and roll can be calculated (assuming the accelerometer X and Y axes align with a body segment's transverse and longitudinal axes, respectively):

 One way to think about this is to liken the accelerometer to a spirit level.
-For example, placing an accelerometer on the thigh will allow us to measure its pitch, i.e. angle with horizontal; this feature has been used to discriminate between sitting and standing [16].
-Others have used the orientation patterns of the wrist to infer sleep episodes [50] or describe sedentary behaviour [38].
+For example, placing an accelerometer on the thigh will allow us to measure thigh pitch, i.e. angle with horizontal; this feature has been used to discriminate between sitting and standing (Edwardson et al., 2016).
+Others have used the orientation patterns of the wrist to infer sleep episodes (Van Hees et al., 2015) or describe sedentary behaviour (Rowlands et al., 2013; Rowlands et al., 2015).

-An acceleration trace recorded by a modern raw accelerometer is of sufficiently high resolution and fine detail that individual motions and gestures leave discernible patterns and signatures; activity recognition is the process of using this data to automatically identify types of activities, such as walking or running [24, 34].
+An acceleration trace recorded by a modern raw accelerometer is of sufficiently high resolution and fine detail that individual motions and gestures leave discernible patterns and signatures; activity classification (or recognition) is the process of using these data to automatically identify types of activities, such as sitting, standing, walking or running (Preece et al., 2009b; Janidarmian et al., 2016).

-Correctly identifying activities from acceleration traces is a challenging task, and is ordinarily approached using supervised machine learning techniques such as neural networks [40] and random forests [2, 18], whereas others adopt a prescriptive approach and design classifiers from first principles [43, 48].
-Supervised learning requires models to be trained with labelled data, which is typically acquired by direct observation in a laboratory setting and is expensive in terms of time, labour and equipment; this has prompted the exploration of alternative data collection methods such as wearable cameras to capture free-living behaviours [15, 18].
+Identifying activities from acceleration traces is a challenging task, and is commonly done using supervised machine learning techniques such as simple neural networks (Staudenmayer et al., 2009), random forests (Bao & Intille, 2004; Hammerla et al., 2016; Willetts et al., 2017) or deep learning (Avilés-Cruz et al., 2019; Nawaratne et al., 2020), whereas others adopt a prescriptive approach and design classifiers from first principles (van Hees et al., 2013; Urbanek et al., 2018).
+Supervised learning requires models to be trained with labelled data, which is typically acquired by direct observation in a laboratory setting and is expensive in terms of time, labour and equipment; this has prompted the exploration of alternative data collection methods such as wearable cameras to capture free-living behaviours (Doherty et al., 2013).

-Activity recognition is often formulated as a short-term decision problem, where the acceleration data is chopped up into many frames of a fixed length (usually less than a minute), and a model is used to classify that short sequence [24].
-A feature extraction process is applied to describe the data in that time window, and this feature vector is used as the input to the model; for example, features describing the frequency domain are a common choice because they are naturally suited to capturing repetitive motions typical of ubiquitous human activities such as walking [34, 35].
-However, the most recent advances indicate that the revolutionary techniques of deep learning have the potential to supersede the present traditional machine learning approaches [22, 25], as it has in many other domains [26].
+Activity recognition is often formulated as a short-term decision problem, where the acceleration data is chopped up into many frames of a fixed length (usually less than a minute), and a model is used to classify that short sequence (Janidarmian et al., 2016).
+A feature extraction process is applied to describe the data in that time window, and this feature vector is used as the input to the model; for example, features describing the frequency domain are a common choice because they are naturally suited to capturing repetitive motions typical of ubiquitous human activities such as walking (Preece et al. 2009a; Preece et al., 2009b).
+However, recent advances indicate that the techniques of deep learning, which do away with the explicit signal feature engineering step, have the potential to supersede traditional machine learning approaches (Lane et al., 2015; LeCun et al., 2015).

-It is widely recognised that sensor data collected at multiple body sites is more informative for activity classification [2, 34], however, models reliant on so many input signals cannot be utilised by the majority of studies that typically only administer one device per participant.
+It is widely accepted that sensor data collected at multiple body sites is more informative for activity classification (Bao & Intille et al., 2004; Preece et al., 2009b); however, prediction models reliant on multiple sensor input signals cannot be utilised by the majority of studies that typically only administer one device per participant.

 Practitioners intending to rely upon the output of an activity classifier should critically evaluate its reported accuracy, and carefully consider the consequences of misclassification.
-It should be noted that while many lab studies are reporting high classification accuracies [40], validation in free-living is relatively scarce and notably less impressive [31], which is perhaps why activity recognition has not yet reached mainstream adoption.
+It should be noted that while many lab studies are reporting high classification accuracies (Saez et al., 2016), validation in free-living is relatively scarce and notably less impressive (Plasqui et al., 2012), which is perhaps why activity classification estimates from single devices has not yet reached mainstream adoption but the approach provides a complimentary interpretation of accelerometry data to that of directly measured movement intensity-based metrics.

 Characteristics of accelerometers are described in Table P.3.6.